Sonny Stitt: Later life

-In 1981, Stitt performed with George Duvivier and Jimmy Cobb, Six weeks before his death, Stitt recorded two last consecutive sessions which were with George Duvivier, Jimmy Cobb, Bill Hardman and either Junior Mance or Walter Davis Jr. on piano.
+In 1981, Stitt performed with George Duvivier and Jimmy Cobb, Six weeks before his death, Stitt recorded two consecutive sessions which were with George Duvivier, Jimmy Cobb, Bill Hardman and either Junior Mance or Walter Davis Jr. on piano.

 In 1982, Stitt was diagnosed with cancer, and died on July 22 in Washington, D.C.
 He is buried in a wall crypt at Fort Lincoln Cemetery, Brentwood, Maryland.